h3nd3r/nutrition_pro/user/user_record.md

 - **2024-10-08:** Client likes fettuccine Alfredo and would like to incorporate it into their meal plan.
 - **2024-10-08:** Client likes fettuccine Alfredo and would like to incorporate it into their meal plan.
 - **2024-10-08:** Client does not like pork and would not like to incorporate it into their meals.
+- **2024-10-09:** Client prefers to get ingredients from Trader Joe's.
+- **2024-10-09:** Client wants more diversity in their meals.

 ## Chat Records
 - **Nutrition goal:** 2024-10-08.
 Client is evaluating if fettuccine Alfredo is a good meal to meet their goals.
 - **Preferences:** 2024-09-29.
 Client is looking for meal suggestions that utilize heavy cream.
 - **Cuisines:** 2024-09-29.
 Client is interested in the Baked Chicken Thighs with Roasted Vegetables recipe.
-- **Available Ingredients:** 2024-10-08.
-Client recorded that they had fettuccine Alfredo for dinner.
+- **Available Ingredients:** 2024-10-09.
+Client wants to get some items from their local grocery stores.